Mahmoud-Sharabati/STM32F407VG-TMP451-I2C-API/README.md

 ## Usage

 ### Before using TMP451 I2C Driver
-1. Modify the Hardware Configuration and Pins using CubeMX software This driver use I2C1 with the following pins:
+1. Modify the Hardware Configuration and Pins using CubeMX software.
+    This driver use I2C1 with the following pins:
     | I2C1_SCL     | I2C1_SDA   |
     | -------------|:----------:|